Preschool Field Officer (PSFO) Service

 Please complete the following steps to request support for an individual child:

-2. Complete the request for support form with the family
+1. Complete the Request For Support form with the family

-3. Submit the signed form to the PSFO Service
+1. Submit the signed form to the PSFO Service (verbal consent is not permitted)

 Once the request has been received by the PSFO Service an email confirmation will be sent.
-If you do not receive a confirmation within 7 days, please contact us to check receipt.
+If you do not receive a confirmation within 7 working days, please make contact to check receipt.

-All decisions made regarding the developmental needs of the child and any further referrals required, will be made in collaboration with the parent and educators.
+All decisions made regarding the child and further referrals, will be made in collaboration with the parent and educators.

 Download: PSFO Support Request Forms (word version)